hoanhan101/pn532/README.md

 - `setup()` takes an optional boolean parameter, `enable_logging`, which is to enable debugging messages.
 This should be always be called first so that the sensor is initialized and setup properly.
-- `read()` returns the card reading value as an integer.
+- `read()` returns the card reading value as an array of 11-bytes.
 This will block and only return once a card is detected.
-Sample readings can be found [here](data/output.txt).
+Sample readings can be found [here](output/raw.txt).
-- `read_raw()` returns the card reading value as an array of 11-bytes.
-This is the same as `read`, except its output is in different format.

 ### Examples